skcrai2/Diabetes/README.md

 Next, I wanted to check out the number of observations and the column types and names just to see how many columns I had and what type of formats they were.
 It was a pretty simple file with expected types, so now we need to look into the data to see what we're working with.

 The first step I took was to get a summary of the descriptive stats.
-Givent hat we have some minimum values that were zero, I decided to clean the data next.
+Given that we have some minimum values that were zero, I decided to clean the data next.

 I started this by looking for any null values or duplicates in the data.
 There were no duplicates, so I moved on to the missing values.
 I printed off the number of null values for each of my relevant numerical variables.
 There are really two directions you can go with null values; you can either remove any variables with missing values, or you can imput the missing values using the mean, which is what I ended up doing.